 You were exposed to a set of beliefs (perspectives) during your childhood.
-This exposure is sometimes referred to as ‘conditioning’, ‘programming’, or ‘narrative’.
+That exposure is sometimes referred to as your conditioning, programming, or narrative.

 Each person has his own unique set of life experiences and distinctive DNA.
 Thus, we are each unique.
 This uniqueness can unify us by cultivating understanding and empathy for each other.